RohanAlexander/AustralianPoliticians/README.md

 ![alt text](man/figures/schema.png)

-The datasets are up-to-date as of 1 September 2019.
+The datasets are up-to-date as of 1 September 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling).

 ## Installation